fhellwig/graph-service/README.md

 ## 3. API

-Since the `GraphService` class subclasses the [HttpsService](https://github.com/fhellwig/https-service) class, the API is identical as for that class, with three exceptions.
-First, the constructor requires a credentials object (an object that provides the `getAccessToken` method.
+Since the `GraphService` class subclasses the [HttpsService](https://github.com/fhellwig/https-service) class, the API is identical to that class, with two exceptions.
+First, the constructor requires a credentials object (an object that provides the `getAccessToken` method).
 Second, the `all` method performs repeated `GET` requests, accumulating the results.

 ### 3.1 constructor